Rooibos

 DefinitionThis section has been translated automatically.

-Rooibos, also called Aspalathus linearis, is a plant within the family of legumes (Fabaceae).
-Its original area of distribution lies in the western mountainous regions of South Africa.
+Rooibos, also known as Aspalathus linearis, is a plant in the legume family (Fabaceae).
+Its original distribution area is in the western mountain regions of South Africa.
+Rooibos is used as a caffeine-free drink, often as a tea, see also Asphalathi linearis herba.
+No recognized medicinal effect.

 General informationThis section has been translated automatically.